Blackbraid

 How do you pick which patches go on your vest?

 (Laughs) That vest has been with me long before Blackbraid.
-It was already covered in patches from bands I love — all good black metal.
+It was already covered in patches from bands I love.
+All good black metal.
 I didn’t make it for the band; I’ve had it for about ten years.
 It was already so beat up and rugged that it just fit the stage image perfectly.

 What’s the connection between nature and black metal?